Hackfront-ITA/dds-project/README.md

 Events coming from and to the BeB component carry also some parameters, which are serialized/de-serialized using JSON to build the packet payload.

-Also, since difference components use the same BeB component, to differentiate between its users, a "class id" is added as an header in the packet.
+Also, since different components use the same BeB component, to differentiate between its users, a "class id" is added to the packet as an header.

-There is an issue: packet size, so its payload, is limited by the MTU of the network interface, which typically is 1500.
+There is an issue: packet size, so its payload, is limited by the MTU of the network interface, which typically is 1500 bytes.
 Since we use a virtual interface, we can increase a bit the MTU and don't care about this limitation for our experiments.

+#### Key exchange

+The TSS scheme that we use requires that every process has its own private key (to sign messages) and the public key of every other process (to verify signatures).

+To quickly allow all the processes to have this information, not taking into account privacy issues, each process in [config.py](./src/config.py):

+- Generates the list of running processes, identified by their IPv4 address
+- Uses them as a seed to generate every process private key
+- For each of them derives the public key and stores them in an dictionary indexed by process address

+For all processes, except the current process, the private key is discarded.
+In this way every process has the same set of public key, but the private key for only itself.

+#### Certificate conflict checking
+To check conflicts between light certificates, a dictionary is used to store for each process the set of values that it has confirmed.

-#### Threshold signature scheme
+#### TEST

-TSS using BLS
+- From array in light certificates

 ### Experiments

-Prova
+Confirmer test with
+- 2 different values and 3 byzantines
+- Some hosts not available (crashed or different values proposed)

 ### Dependability evaluation